This blog may contain affiliate links. Read our disclosure policy for more info.

 With so many options it can be hard to choose a tour operator.
 With that said, each company has its own advantages.
-For the most thrilling experience, go with Skippers Canyon Jet or Shotover Jet; for the most convenience, go with K-Jet or Go orange Jet; and for the most adventurous go with Dart River Adventures!
+For the most thrilling experience, go with Skippers Canyon Jet or Shotover Jet; for the most convenience, go with K-Jet or Real NZ; and for the most adventurous go with Dart River Adventures!

 Of course, this blog about adventurous things to do in Queenstown couldn’t be complete without ziplining!
-Less scary than bungy jumping, ziplining offers panoramic views from high up in the air as you speed through the treetops.
+Less scary than bungy jumping, ziplining in New Zealand offers panoramic views from high up in the air as you speed through the treetops.
 It’s fun and the views are stunning!

-There are a few different zipline experiences available in Queenstown.
-Depending on how many lines you want to do, how much time you have, and you’re budget you can choose from the following zip lining experiences in Queenstown:
+When booking there are a few different zipline experiences available in Queenstown depending on how many lines you want to do, how much time you have, and you’re budget.

-Please Note: All ziplining tours mentioned above starts at Bob’s Peak, so you’re either going to have to hike the Tiki Trail to get there or take the Skyline gondola.
-If you choose the gondola, this price is additional ($44 NZD) and you’ll need to coordinate your zipline tour start time with the gondola operating times.
+Please Note: The ziplining tours mentioned above start at Bob’s Peak, so you’re either going to have to hike the Tiki Trail to get there or take the Skyline gondola.
+If you choose the gondola, this price is additional ($46 NZD) and you’ll need to coordinate your zipline tour start time with the gondola operating times.

 The most extreme adventure activity in Queenstown is, of course, skydiving!
 I’ve personally skydived twice in my life, once in Canada and once in Australia.
 Although I haven’t had the chance to skydive in Queenstown (yet) it’s definitely something I’ve heard awesome things about!

-Alternatively, for a super cool experience, you can also book this full-day tour to Mount Cook that includes a 9,00 ft skydive.
+Alternatively, for a super cool experience, you can also book this full-day tour to Mount Cook that includes a 10,000 ft, 13,000 ft, or 15,000 ft skydive.
 That’s right, you’ll experience NZ’s tallest mountain (Mount Cook) from up in the sky!
 Although a long day, Mount Cook is a must-see destination on the South Island.
 I can only imagine that skydiving there would be seriously epic.